Visualizing 1 trillion data points in real-time with .NET charts

 .NET has been intensively developed to meet the highest performance requirements of demanding application developers and end-users.

-Software developers and engineers working in highly demanding industries like vibration analysis, medical devices manufacturing, or trading and finance, build data-oriented applications that must process massive amounts of data in real-time without downsampling a single data point.
+Software developers and engineers working in highly demanding industries like vibration analysis, medical devices manufacturing, or , build data-oriented applications that must process massive amounts of data in real-time without downsampling a single data point.

 If you want to learn more about the technology powering LightningChart .NET visit the product page.

 What is the 1 trillion data points major breakthrough about?